pyTooling/Actions/doc/JobTemplate/Documentation/SphinxDocumentation.rst

 :Possible Values: Any valid list of parameters for ``pip install``. |br|
                   Either a requirements file can be referenced using ``'-r path/to/requirements.txt'``, or a list of packages can be specified using a space separated list like ``'Sphinx sphinx_rtd_theme sphinxcontrib-mermaid'``.
-:Description:     Python dependencies to be installed through pip.
+:Description:     Python dependencies to be installed through *pip*.

 .. _JOBTMPL/SphinxDocumentation/Input/doc_directory: